 Get a hardware or software firewall

-- Hardware firewall - A hardware firewall is a hardware device that is connected to your network.
-Often many home users who have a home network use their network router as a firewall solution.
+- Hardware firewall - A hardware firewall is a physical device that connects to your network.
+Often, many users who have a home network can use their network router as a firewall solution.
 A good example of a network security device with a firewall and other security options is the ZyXEL ZyWALL (shown right).

-- Software firewall - A software firewall is a software program that you install on your computer that helps protect that computer from unauthorized incoming and outgoing data.
+- Software firewall - A software firewall is a software program you install on your computer to helps protect it from unauthorized incoming and outgoing data.
 A software firewall will protect only the computer on which it has been installed.
 Additionally, many antivirus scanners include a software firewall.
 See the antivirus section on this page for more information.

-Software Trojans, viruses, spyware, and other malware can not only damage or destroy your computer data but is also capable of monitoring your computer to learn more about your viewing habits on the Internet or even log all your keystrokes to capture sensitive data such as passwords and credit card information.
+Trojans, viruses, spyware, and other malware can monitor your computer and log keystrokes to capture sensitive data, such as passwords and credit card information.

 Run system scans to check for vulnerabilities

-Gibson Research Corporation - The Gibson Research Corporation, or GRC, is a great location to learn about network security as well as well as test your computer or network for vulnerabilities.
+Gibson Research Corporation - The Gibson Research Corporation, or GRC, is operated by Steve Gibson.
+It offers information and advice about network security and several tools to help test for vulnerabilities in your computer or network.